taoeffect/thl-export/README.md

 `thl-export` will:

-- Preserve your heirarchy of folders
+- Preserve your hierarchy of folders
-- Preserve your heirarchy of tasks, as well as the notes inside of them
+- Preserve your hierarchy of tasks, as well as the notes inside of them

 Exporting attached files is not exported.
 (Feel free to send PRs).